TedMarozzi/practice-exams/README.md

 # Welcome

-This is a group to be used to share solutions sto DOA and OOSD practice/prev exams.
+This is a group to be used to share solutions to DOA and OOSD practice/prev exams.

 Please use standard linux naming convention such as all lower case and seperated